 Did you know that an average consumer will visit your website 3 or 4 times before doing business with you?
-Most don’t convert on their first visit.
+And, most don’t convert on their first visit, which is why Google Analytics conversion paths can help you see a clearer picture of where those visitors first came from.

 By default, Google Analytics credits a user’s last visit with their conversion.
 So for instance, if someone finds your website via Google search (organic), then comes back later by typing in your URL (direct) and completes a conversion, Analytics will tell you that the user completed a conversion via the direct channel.
 It won’t tell you that the user first found you via organic search.